cristiancasd/leal-microservices-ddd/README.md

 127.0.0.1 myleal.com
 ```

-4. In the root of the project
+4. In the root of the project (you must installed)
 ```sakffold dev```

 5. In your browseropen : http://myleal.com